KU Students Compete in Math Competitions

 The junior-level was open to all undergraduates of non-senior standing and assumes a knowledge of first year calculus.
 The winners of the junior-level:

-First place: Luyan (Frank) Lin, a freshman in mathematics from China.
-Lin also was the top first-year student.
+First place: Jonathan Downs, a sophomore in mathematics and computer science from Leavenworth.
+Downs also was the top first-year student.

-Third place: John Johnston, a freshman in mathematics and physics from Overland Park.
+Second place: John Byrne, a second-year student in mathematics and economics from Overland Park.

 The senior-level is open to all undergraduates and covers a range of standard topics of undergraduate math.
 The winner of the senior-level:

-First place: Spencer Dang, a senior in mathematics and computer science from Shawnee.
+First place: John Johnston, a sophomore in mathematics and physics from Overland Park.

-Second place: Anne Schneller, a junior in mathematics and violin from Lenexa.
+Second place: Doug Newman, a senior in mathematics and computer science from Wichita.

 Hailong Dao and Yasuyuki Kachi, associate professors of mathematics, were in charge of the competition.